pranjalpokharel7/pranjalpokharel7.github.io/content/posts/valentine-playlist-2021.md

 ### Slow Songs - Romantic Partners For Life, Songs For The End Of The Journey

 #### 7) [Sakura - Ikimonogakari](https://www.youtube.com/watch?v=NNgDURlUbfE&list=PL63_35IpRqoTJ_qyJoL2YSeYK-iYlUAqk&index=7)
 Cherry blossoms, springs, rivers, a longing for a genuine relationship - a song in perfect sync with the Japanese nature and love.
+I would say this song is more inclined towards missing someone you couldn't be with, but this song certainly has it's place on all happy and gloomy days.

 I might point out at this point that most of the songs I've in this playlist are lyrics videos, so even if you're new to Japanese music, you can follow along with the translated lyrics.
-And while the lyrics are more on the sentimental side of missing a loved one, be sure not to miss this song, because it is simply, art.
 ```
 "Sakura hirahira maiorite ochite
 Yureru omoi no take wo dakishimeta